Web Hosting Review

 With each service, we built a landing page for a business using images and content.
 A number of reviewers at Top Ten Reviews tested each cPanel and downloaded apps, like WordPress, to test compatibility.
-While each version of cPanel is similar, the best web hosts provide more features, simplifying the creation process.
-We arrived at the usability mark by testing the hosting interface and scoring the cPanel and proprietary website builder.
+While there are similarities between each service's cPanel, the best web hosts provide several features, simplifying the creation process.
+We arrived at the usability score by testing the hosting interface and scoring the cPanel and proprietary website builder.

-We first tested usability through our experience creating an account.
-If a service used a one-step process, which entails easy account verification through email and approval of the domain and host package at the same time, we gave it points for immediate usability.
+We first tested usability based on our experience creating an account.
+If a service used a one-step process, which entails easy account verification through email and approval of the domain and host package simultaneously, we gave it points for immediate usability.
 Half of the products we purchased didn't let us create an account without a copy of an identification card and a credit card statement.
-If a service is difficult to sign up for, most people would move on to the next available host.
+If a service is difficult to sign up for, most people will move on to the next hosting service.

-Once we accessed our accounts, we test each dashboard.
-The standard interface is called cPanel, while some services, like iPage, use their own control panel, which allows for more customization.
-We evaluated which tools are available in the basic shared hosting plans, taking into account features like simple email creation, a disk usage meter and access to create cron jobs.
-Many services in our lineup don't have the option to back up a site manually or utilize a one-click install section.
+Once we accessed our accounts, we tested the dashboard of each service.
+The standard interface is called the cPanel, while some services, like iPage, use their own control panel, which allows for more customization.
+We evaluated which tools are available in the basic shared hosting plans, taking into account features like simple email creation, a disk-usage meter and access to create cron jobs.
+Many services in our lineup have the option to back up a site manually or utilize a one-click install section.

-The majority of the hosts on our lineup use a standard cPanel and for good reason.
-It is the industry standard.
-While the dashboard isn't much to look at, it provides most of the useful tools you need to create a site, manage the hosting and market it to the online world.
+The majority of the hosts on our lineup use a standard cPanel and for good reason – it is the industry standard.
+While the dashboard isn't much to look at, it provides useful tools to create a site, manage the hosting and market it to the online world.

-Customer support is an important factor when searching for the best hosting services.
-As site owners, we rely on each service to have solid uptime.
+Customer support is an important factor when searching for the best hosting service.
+As a site owner, you rely on each service to have solid uptime.
 When a server inevitably fails temporarily, services should have a support team available 24/7 by both phone and live chat.

-We called multiple times at all hours of the day and night, testing the quality of the support given.
+We called each web hosting service multiple times at all hours of the day and night, testing the quality of the support given.
 We reached a percentage score by ranking five criteria.
-A representative needed sufficient product knowledge without sending us links to the FAQs page.
-In support calls, we wanted a problem solved and subtracted points when the service tried to upsell us instead of solving the issue at hand.
-Personability, in both chat and phone support situations, was a major factor.
-Also, we took into account the initial wait time and the wait time between responses.
+A representative needed to possess sufficient product knowledge without sending us links to the FAQs page.
+In support calls, we deducted points when the service tried to upsell us rather than resolve the problem.
+Personability, in both chat and phone support situations, was another factor in our scoring.

-We also brought up live chat during busy business hours and after normal business hours.
-To get a representative number of how long it took to reach each support team, we took an average of our attempts.
-The service with the fastest response time is WebHostingPad.
+We also tested live chat during busy business hours and after normal business hours, evaluating how quickly we were connected with a representative as well as the response time between each question.
+The service with the fastest response time is GreenGeeks.

 The average wait time overall was just over 10 minutes.
-The longest we waited to reach a live chat representative was 45 minutes.
-Testing the support staff of each service was essential to the process because it sets most of them apart.
-Often, a company boasted about its live chat support, but the team was consistently offline or unavailable.
-Other times, the staff could only help you with sales and upgrades but not technical support.
+The longest we waited to reach a representative was 45 minutes.
+Testing the support staff of each service was essential to the process, because it is one of those characteristics that distinguishes the best web hosting services from average and mediocre ones.
+Often, a company boasted about its live chat support, but, in our experience, the team was consistently offline or unavailable.
+Other times, the staff could only help with sales and upgrades but not technical support.

-Web hosting is a very competitive field, and the best companies perform the same task with a similar range of site management tools.
-Each company offers promotions to get you to sign on with it, but we looked at few features that are important to consider in the long run.
+Each company offers promotions to get you to sign on with it, but below are the features that are important to consider in the long run.

 What Does Unlimited Really Mean?

-Most hosts boast about the unlimited data transfer and disk space they offer, but it's important to find each service's definition of that word.
-Every host provides different allotments for domains, subdomains and parked domains despite many calling that allotment "unlimited."
-There are services like iPage that don't have expandable shared hosting plans but don't truly need to provide the option because they offer unlimited boundaries in their basic plans.
-Each of these plans comes with the option to create email accounts with your URL attachment; although, the number you are allowed varies.
+Every host provides different allotments for domains, subdomains and parked domains, despite calling that allotment "unlimited."
+There are services, like DreamHost, that don't have expandable shared hosting plans but don't truly need to provide the option because they offer unlimited data and space in their basic plans.
+Each of these plans come with the option to create email accounts with your URL; although, the number you are allowed varies.

-Each company claims to have 99 percent uptime.
-In the event of a failure, meaning your site is inaccessible, a service can usually get it back up in no more than 20 minutes, but that time could mean lost income or traffic if your site is built for those purposes.
-Technical problems can happen at any time – and there's not much you can do on your end, especially when you're running off a server in a remote location.
-Responsive tech support is critical.
+But that time could mean lost income or traffic, and there's not much you can do on your end, especially when you're running off a server in a remote location.
+Responsive tech support, therefore, is critical.

-If you plan to sell products or services online, there are several shared web hosts that also offer eCommerce solutions, such as shopping cart systems and the ability to accept credit cards.
-Nearly every web host we tested offers advertising credits to help jump-start your marketing effort for your website or business online.
+If you plan to sell products or services online, there are several shared web hosts that offer eCommerce solutions, such as shopping cart systems and the ability to accept credit cards.
+Nearly every web host we tested offers promotional advertising credits to jump-start your marketing efforts.